Aortic valve replacement: Tissue valves

 Tissue heart valves are usually made from animal tissue (heterografts) mounted on a metal or polymer support.
 Bovine (cow) tissue is most commonly used, but some are made from porcine (pig) tissue.
 The tissue is treated to prevent rejection and calcification (where calcium builds up on the replacement valve and stops it working properly).

 Occasionally, alternatives to animal tissue valves are used: aortic homografts and pulmonary autografts.
 An aortic homograft is an aortic valve from a human donor, retrieved either after their death or from their heart if they are undergoing a heart transplant.
 A pulmonary autograft, also known as the Ross procedure is where the aortic valve is removed and replaced with the patient's own pulmonary valve (the valve between the right ventricle and the pulmonary artery).
 A pulmonary homograft (a pulmonary valve taken from a cadaver) is then used to replace the patient's own pulmonary valve.
 This procedure was first performed in 1967 and is used primarily in children, as it allows the patient's own pulmonary valve (now in the aortic position) to grow with the child.

 Tissue valves can last 10–20 years.
 However, they tend to deteriorate more quickly in younger patients.
 New ways of preserving the tissue for longer are being investigated.
 One such preservation treatment is now being used in a commercially available tissue heart valve.
 In sheep and rabbit studies, the tissue (called RESILIA tissue) had less calcification than control tissue.
-However, long-term durability data in patients are not yet available.
+Mid-term data on the safety and haemodynamic performance of the Inspiris RESILIA aortic bioprosthesis are encouraging.

 Stented and stentless tissue valves are available.
 Stented valves come in sizes from 19 mm to 29 mm.
 Stentless valves are directly sutured at the aortic root.
 The major advantage of stentless valves is that they limit patient–prosthesis mismatch (when the area of the prosthetic valve is too small in relation to the size of the patient, increasing the pressure inside the valve) and can be helpful when dealing with small aortic root.
 However, stentless valves take more time than stented valves to implant.

 Mechanical valves

 Mechanical valves are made from synthetic materials, such as titanium or pyrolytic carbon.
-They are more durable than tissue valves, typically lasting 20–30 years.
-However, the risk of blood clots forming is higher with mechanical valves than with tissue valves.
-As a result, people with mechanical heart valves must take anticoagulant (blood-thinning) drugs, such as warfarin, for the rest of their lives, making them more prone to bleeding.
-The sound of the valve can sometimes be heard, often as clicks, and can be disturbing.
+Their durability is long life, while tissue valves can last for up to 15–20 years.
+Since the risk of blood clots forming is higher with mechanical valves than with tissue valves, patients with mechanical heart valves are required to take anticoagulant (blood-thinning) drugs, such as warfarin, long-life, making them more prone to bleeding (1% per year).
+The sound of the valve can be heard very rarely, often as clicks, and might be disturbing.
+The choice of prosthetic valve should be individualized, carefully considering each patient's unique circumstances.
+In that context, the new generation aortic mechanical valve (On-X) offers a potential lifetime solution without need for a repeat operation, while minimizing the risks of long-term anticoagulation due to reduced anticoagulation target INR of 1.5 to 2.0.